What is silicon?

-Silicon (Si), an important nonmetallic chemical element in the carbon family or Group 14 (IVA) of the periodic table uses as principal building materials of our civilization in the form of stones, sand, and clays.
-It is the second most abundant element after oxygen in the earth’s crust.
+Silicon is an important metalloid or chemical element in the carbon family or Group 14 (IVA) of the periodic table with atomic number 14 and symbol Si.
+It is used as the principal building materials of our civilization in the form of stones, sand, and clay.
+Silicon is the second most abundant element after oxygen in the earth’s crust.

-Silicon forms face-centered diamond-type cubic crystal lattice.
-Due to the larger size and weaker bond energy, the meting point of silicon lower than that of carbon.
+It forms a face-centered diamond-type cubic crystal lattice.
+Due to the larger size and weaker bond energy, the meting point of the element lower than that of carbon.
 The trends of properties of group 14 elements may be largely understood from the valence shell electronic configuration.
-Some important atomic and physical properties of silicon are summarized below the table.
+Some important atomic and physical properties of silicon are summarized below the table,

 |Melting point||1414 °C, 2577 °F|

 |Boiling point||3265 °C, 5909 °F|